 Grace Christ (18:00)

 I was always so grateful to Kathy Foley who were such advocates for us with the Soros Foundation.
 We got money from them and we got support from them and how ⁓ many, maybe it hasn't gone far enough or whatever, but they were really very strong advocates.
-And ⁓ as I was looking back over, know, what we had been able to do that they do learn, they did learn from us and feel grateful that we were able to deal with things. as recently as ⁓ COVID in Mount Sinai, if you read about it, what the social workers did at Mount Sinai with the initial, the development, rapid development of COVID in New York City and all this kind of stuff.
+And ⁓ as I was looking back over, know, what we had been able to do ~ that they do learn, they did learn from us and feel grateful that we were able to deal with things. as recently as ⁓ COVID in Mount Sinai, if you read about it, what the social workers did at Mount Sinai with the initial, the development, rapid development of COVID in New York City and all this kind of stuff.
 I did see them as allies.

 Terry Altilio (18:51)